workos/php-authkit-example/README.md

 2. After creating the redirect URI, navigate to the API keys tab and copy the _Client ID_ and the _Secret Key_.
 Rename the `.env.example` file to `.env` and supply your Client ID and API key as environment variables.

-3. Additionally, create a cookie password as the private key used to encrypt the session cookie.
-Copy the output into the environment variable `WORKOS_COOKIE_PASSWORD`.

-   It has to be at least 32 characters long.
-You can use https://1password.com/password-generator/ to generate strong passwords.

-4. Verify your `.env` file has the following variables filled.
+3. Verify your `.env` file has the following variables filled.

    ```bash
    WORKOS_CLIENT_ID=<YOUR_CLIENT_ID>